Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 He could not say the words, but he knew she would understand what he meant.
 He had not even known he was fevered when Wen Chao had found him that day.

 “The loss of your golden core threw your body upside-down,” she said.
-“I could feel it, even on the first day after I operated you.
+“I could feel it, even on the first day after I operated on you.
 You didn’t smell of anything anymore, and I had a feeling… I thought, perhaps you wouldn’t even go into heat again.
-Perhaps you weren’t omega anymore.”
+Perhaps you weren’t kunze anymore.”

 But then what would I be? he thought.